Home » Posts tagged 'central planning'

 Why Central Planning by Medical Experts Will Lead to Disaster

-A great deal of the coverage of the COVID-19 crisis has been apocalyptic.
+Why Central Planning by Medical Experts Will Lead to Disaster A great deal of the coverage of the COVID-19 crisis has been apocalyptic.
 That is partly because “if it bleeds, it leads.”
-But it is also because some of the medical experts with media megaphones have put forward potentially catastrophic scenarios and drastic plans to deal with them, reinforced by assertions that the rest of us should “listen to the experts,” because only they know enough to determine policy.
-Unfortunately, those experts don’t know enough to determine appropriate policies.
+But it is also because some of the medical experts with media megaphones have put forward potentially catastrophic scenarios and drastic plans to […]

 The Fed’s Answer to the Ghastly Monster of its Creation

-The launch angle of the U.S. stock market over the past decade has been steep and relentless.
+The Fed’s Answer to the Ghastly Monster of its Creation The launch angle of the U.S. stock market over the past decade has been steep and relentless.
 The S&P 500, after bottoming out at 666 on March 6, 2009, has rocketed up over 370 percent.
 New highs continue to be reached practically every day.
+Over […]

 The Final Act in a Terrible Play

-If you don’t follow me on Twitter, you’ve been missing out on some good stuff.
-With the brith of our third child a couple of months ago, it’s been increasingly hard for me to find the time to sit down and write longer posts, so I’ve been putting more and more content on Twitter.
-Last Friday, Brent Johnson of Santiago Capital, asked me to provide additional thoughts on my recent turn to being far more bullish gold.
-Normally I would’ve written it in a piece, but being pressed for time I put together a Twitter thread
+The Final Act in a Terrible Play If you don’t follow me on Twitter, you’ve been missing out on some good stuff.
+With the brith of our third child a couple of months ago, it’s been increasingly hard for me to find the time to sit down and write longer posts, so I’ve been putting […]

 Hitler’s Economics

-For today’s generation, Hitler is the most hated man in history, and his regime the archetype of political evil.
+Hitler’s Economics For today’s generation, Hitler is the most hated man in history, and his regime the archetype of political evil.
 This view does not extend to his economic policies, however.
 Far from it.
 They are embraced by governments all around the world.
-The Glenview State Bank of Chicago, for example, recently praised Hitler’s economics in its monthly newsletter.
-In doing so, the bank discovered the hazards of praising Keynesian policies in the wrong context.
+The Glenview State Bank of Chicago, for example, recently praised Hitler’s economics […]

 Central Planning Failed in the USSR, but Central Banks Have Revived It